 Red Sea REEF-SPEC® General Features

-The heart of the Red Sea Max filtration is the protein skimmer which removes the vast majority of the wastes produced by the aquarium inhabitants, as well as thoroughly oxygenating the water.
-Reef-Spec skimmers supplied within the Max will turn the aquarium water volume 3 times per hour and have a water:air ratio of 3:1.
-This skimmer specification sets Max filtration apart from other systems, and is necessary in order to provide the water quality required by delicate SPS corals.
+The heart of the Red Sea MAX filtration is the protein skimmer, which removes the vast majority of the waste produced by the aquarium inhabitants, as well as thoroughly oxygenating the water.

+Red Sea defines a REEF-SPEC skimmer as being one which will pass the aquarium’s water volume through the skimmer 3 times per hour, and with an air:water ratio of 1:2.
+This skimmer specification sets MAX filtration apart from other systems and is necessary in order to provide the water quality required by delicate SPS corals.

 In addition, all MAX systems are equipped with full size mechanical and chemical filtration.

 Sufficient water flow is crucial to provide corals and other sessile invertebrates with the nutrients and minerals (e.g. calcium) necessary for growth.

 Turbulence of the water surface is necessary to prevent the accumulation of a bio-film that reduces both light penetration and efficient gas exchange.

 Red Sea’s REEF-SPEC circulation defines a required turnover of 10-15 times per hour of the total water volume.
 Accordingly, MAX systems are equipped with a full-size surface skimmer and powerful circulation pumps, all housed discreetly within the design ensuring the beauty of the aquarium is not compromised.